Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic

-\begin{corollary} $\mathcal{P}\subsetneq\mathcal{ZPP}$. \Q.E.D \end{corollary}
+\begin{corollary} $\mathcal{P}\subsetneqq\mathcal{ZPP}$. \Q.E.D \end{corollary}

-Generally, {\em enumeration}\footnote{Not to be confused with {\em enumeration} discussed in Section \ref{sec:enumeration} that enumeration of polynomial-time deterministic Turing machines which means to establish $(1,1)$ correspondence between $\mathbb{N}_1$ and the set $\{(M,k)\}$ of polynomial-time deterministic Turing machines.
-The {\em ``enumeration"} here means something like the action of mentioning a number of things one by one.} (see p.
-51 in \cite{Vad12}) is a derandomization technique that enables us to deterministically simulate any randomized algorithm with an exponential slowdown (i.e., $\mathcal{BPP}\subseteq\mathcal{EXP}\overset{\text{def}}{=}\bigcup_{c\in\mathbb{N}_1}\text{DTIME}[2^{n^c}]$) and it is general in that it applies to all $\mathcal{BPP}$ algorithms.
-However, if the algorithm for a language $L\in\mathcal{BPP}$ uses only a small number of random bits, say $O(\log n)$, then $L\in\mathcal{P}$ (see Proposition 3.3, p.
+Generally, {\em enumeration}\footnote{Not to be confused with the {\em enumeration} discussed in Section \ref{sec:enumeration}, which refers to establish a $(1,1)$ correspondence between $\mathbb{N}_1$ and the set $\{(M,k)\}$ of all polynomial-time deterministic Turing machines.} (see p.
+51 in \cite{Vad12}) is a derandomization technique that allows us to deterministically simulate any randomized algorithm with an exponential slowdown:

+This approach is general in that it applies to all $\mathcal{BPP}$ algorithms.
+However, if an algorithm for a language uses only a small number of random bits (say $O(\log n)$), then $L\in\mathcal{P}$ (see Proposition 3.3, p.
 52 in \cite{Vad12}).
-Take the language $L_d$ in Theorem \ref{theorem1.1} as an example, we prove the following result: \begin{theorem} The number of random bits used by any probabilistic algorithm $A$ which accepts the language $L_d$ can not be reduced to $O(\log n)$. \end{theorem}
+Take the language $L_d$ from Theorem \ref{theorem1.1} as an example; we prove the following result, which demonstrates that {\it randomness} is an important computational resource: